What is Identity and Access Management (IAM)?

 - Improved productivity by providing users with SSO solutions that prevent them from having to memorize multiple passwords

-- Reduced risk of data breaches thanks to the right users having the right amount of access to the right assets
+- Reduced risk of data breaches, as the right users have the right amount of access to the right assets

 - Increased collaboration among different teams and vendors because security is implemented throughout all processes

-- Compliance regulations and standards baked into the tool
+- Easier adherence to compliance requirements because regulations and standards are baked into the tool

 Protect your IAM implementation